brevzin/cpp_proposals/2585_fmt_container/fmt-container.md

 ```
 :::

+`format_kind<U>` for non-range types `U` is `$unspecified$` to allow for future evolution in case we want to do this for non-range types.
+Fow now, it doesn't cost anything.

 As far as heuristics go, this is a pretty safe bet.
 While we've previously tried to do a heuristic for `view` and then had to walk it back a lot, here the stakes are much lower.
 Worst-case, we're just talking about getting the default formatting wrong - for some definition of wrong - though we'd still format all the elements.
 And there probably aren't too many range types floating around that define `key_type` and `mapped_type` but aren't maps?
+Note that we're being especially safe here by checking not just `R::key_type` and `R::mapped_type` but also that the reference type is a two-tuple (by which I mean that it's either a specialization of `std::pair` or a specialization of `std::tuple` whose size is `2`).
+This added check ensures that we don't accidentally end up with an ill-formed default whereas the previous default could have worked fine (on the off chance that we have some type with a `key_type` and a `mapped_type` yet is somehow a range of `int`).

 Note that we're deliberately not making any sort of guess about `string`.
 Not looking at convertibility to `string` or `string_view` or `char const*` or anything of the sort.
-If users want some container to be formatted as a string, they can do so.
-Explicitly.
+If users want some container to be formatted as a string, they can do so by explicitly specializing `format_kind` - which isn't that much effort at all.
+The problem is that coming up with a heuristic would complicate `format_kind`, since we can't just check convertibility to `string_view`, we have to specifically check convertibility to `basic_string_view<charT>`, and now suddenly we have this extra `charT` parameter.
+Is it worth it?
+I'm not sure it is.

 If we then change the way the standard library does formatting based on `format_kind<R>`, then with no additional code changes necessary, all the Boost and Abseil containers would start being formatted in the same kind of way that the standard library ones are today.
 That and many other user-defined associative containers.